 The Aspen/Snowmass ski complex, comprised of four ski areas, has everything you need for your ultimate winter getaway.
 From double black diamonds to beginner slopes, every skier and snowboarder will find their favorite run, backcountry bowl, or hidden stash.

-Aspen Highlands offers 84 miles of trails with five lifts.
-There are no beginner runs.
-You will find locals and visitors enjoying the view and powdery snow this complex has to offer.
+At Aspen Highlands, you will find locals and visitors enjoying the mountain views and powdery snow this ski area is known for.
 The Highlands is perfect for intermediate and expert skiers and boarders looking for a challenge.

-Buttermilk is the best place for beginners in Aspen.
-With 21 miles of skiable trails supported by five lifts, 35 percent of Buttermilk’s trails are rated easy.
-If you are new to skiing, start your vacation here; later, you can move on to an intermediate mountain to hone your skills.
+Buttermilk is the best place for beginners in Aspen; many of Buttermilk’s trails are rated easy.
+If you are new to skiing, start your vacation here.
+Later, you can move on to an intermediate mountain to hone your skills.
 Buttermilk is the perfect family-friendly mountain.

 Have you ever wondered what riding down a luge would be like?
 Now’s your chance to get that feeling (with the dangerous aspect eliminated!).
 The Breathtaker Alpine Coaster allows you to experience the sensation of speeding down the track, banking tight curves, and watching the trees whistle by as you ride a tandem coaster car.
 The mile-long track gets you up to about 28 miles per hour — not quite a luge speed, but fast enough for a thrilling ride.